yireo/magento2-replace-core/README.md

 _Replace `*` with your magento version_

-## Requiments
+## Requirements
 This package support Magento 2.3 or higher.
+Please switch to the Git branche of your relevant Magento installation to see more details.

 ## Notes
 See also the package [`yireo/magento2-replace-all`.](https://github.com/yireo/magento2-replace-all)